Sweet Potato Blondies

 - Whisk whole-wheat pastry flour, all-purpose flour, baking powder, baking soda and salt in a medium bowl.
 Set aside.

-- Whisk brown sugar, butter and canola oil in a large bowl until smooth.
-Add sweet potato and whisk until smooth.
-Whisk in egg and vanilla.
-Add flour mixture and stir with a silicone spatula until just combined.
-Stir in chocolate chips and walnuts.
+- Beat sugar and butter in a large bowl on medium high speed until smooth.
+Add sweet potato and beat until smooth.
+Beat in egg and vanilla.
+Add flour mixture and beat on low until just combined.
+Stir in chocolate chips and walnuts by hand.

 - Spread dough into the prepared baking dish and bake until golden and set up, 22 to 26 minutes.